lborg019/alain.xyz/packages/portfolio/blog/switching-between-js-cpp-rust/index.md

 }
 ```

-JavaScript always treats references as pointers similar to C++, unless you actually copy them with object spread.
-There's no such thing as advanced metaprogramming in JS, but you do have Generics in TypeScript and Flow.
+JavaScript always treats references as pointers similar to C++, unless you actually copy them with object spread (`{...obj}`).
+There's no such thing as templates in JS, but you do have Generics in TypeScript and Flow.

 ```js
 function lol<T>(T what) {